Plan Review Checklist for Design of Donated Projects

 - Adjacent property owner information including house number (address) and tax parcel ID number

-- Provide recorded document if proposed sewer is to be installed in existing easement
+- Provide recorded document if the proposed sewer is to be installed in an existing easement

 - Drainage patterns that continue beyond the limits of the project must be served by providing acceptable horizontal and vertical locations of the proposed sewer system and dedicating any necessary easements within the project beyond the CLTWater required termination point of the pipe.
 Include profile 300' past the project property line

 - Outfalls that parallel creeks should be designed with the top of pipe a minimum of 2' below the creek flow line (show/label in profile) and with horizontal consideration of Streamside Zones (show/label in plan view).
-Manhole rims or vents must be 2' above the 100 year flood elevation (show/label in profile).
-Manholes and all sewer shall be minimum 10' off top of bank.
+Manhole rims or vents must be 2' above the 100-year flood elevation (show/label in profile).
+Manholes and all sewer shall be minimum 10' off the top of the bank.

 - Sewer systems should terminate in a street with the exception of trunk lines that will be extended along a drainage pattern in the future

-- Manholes in subdivision streets located a minimum 4' from center of manhole to proposed curb, pipe a minimum 2' from center of pipe to curb, manholes in stub streets terminate 7 ½' inside edge of pavement
+- Manholes in subdivision streets located a minimum 4' from center of a manhole to proposed curb, pipe a minimum 2' from the center of pipe to curb, manholes in stub streets terminate 7 ½' inside edge of the pavement

 - Match crown of smaller pipe to crown of larger pipe

-- Drop manholes require 5' from rim/grade to top of incoming pipe (label elevation) and a minimum 2 ½' outside drop structure from bottom of pipe to invert "in" elevation at the manhole base; .2 drop is required through manholes on 15-inch and smaller diameter mains
+- Drop manholes require 5' from rim/grade to top of the incoming pipe (label elevation) and a minimum 2 ½' outside drop structure from the bottom of the pipe to invert "in" elevation at the manhole base; .2 drop is required through manholes on 15-inch and smaller diameter mains

 - 8" SS min slope is 0.60% and must include 0.20 ft drop in the manhole